 North Cascades Scenic Byway is a 137.9 mile moderately trafficked point-to-point trail located near Sedro-Woolley, Washington that features a lake and is rated as difficult.
-The trail is primarily used for scenic driving and is accessible from April until November.
+The trail is primarily used for scenic driving and is best used from April until November.

 The route begins in the pastoral Skagit River valley and crosses the jagged glaciated peaks of the North Cascades Mountains.